 There is a vast literature that examines the impact of market interventions by government or nongovernmental organizations to improve social welfare.
-Areas of application include agriculture (e.g., Stiglitz 1987, Tang et al. 2015), clean or efficient energy (e.g., Aldy et al. 2019, Alizamir et al. 2016, Cohen et al. 2016, Krass et al. 2013, Raz and Ovchinnikov 2015, Yu et al. 2018), medicines (e.g., Arifoğlu et al. 2012, Chick et al. 2008, Kazaz et al. 2016, Taylor and Xiao 2014, Park et al. 2018, Martin et al. 2020), and remanufacturing (e.g., Atasu and Subramanian 2012, Atasu et al. 2019, Mitra and Webster 2008, Webster and Mitra 2007).
-There is also a wide literature on the timing and the amount of capacity expansion under demand uncertainty (e.g., Van Mieghem 2003, Erkoc and Wu 2005, Ozer and Wei 2006, Song et al. 2020).
+Areas of application include agriculture (e.g., Stiglitz, 1987; Tang et al., 2015), clean or efficient energy (e.g., Aldy et al., 2019; Alizamir et al., 2016; Cohen et al., 2016; Krass et al., 2013; Raz & Ovchinnikov, 2015; Yu et al., 2018), medicines (e.g., Arifoğlu et al., 2012; Chick et al., 2008; Kazaz et al., 2016; Taylor & Xiao, 2014; Park et al., 2018; Martin et al., 2020), and remanufacturing (e.g., Atasu & Subramanian, 2012; Atasu et al., 2009; Mitra & Webster, 2008; Webster & Mitra, 2007).
+There is also wide literature on the timing and the amount of capacity expansion under demand uncertainty (e.g., Erkoc & Wu, 2005; Özer & Wei, 2006; Song et al., 2020; Van Mieghem, 2003).
 The models in this literature often exhibit a newsvendor structure, as is the case for the capacity investment decision model that we present in Section 3.3.

 We consider four possible instruments to incentivize investment in product/distribution capacity: sales subsidy, variable-capacity subsidy, total-capacity subsidy, and volume guarantee.
-We note that economics literature has examined the relative effects of a subsidy on input units (e.g., variable-capacity subsidy) versus a subsidy on output units (e.g., sales subsidy).
+We note that economics literature has examined the relative effects of a subsidy on input units (e.g., variablecapacity subsidy) versus a subsidy on output units (e.g., sales subsidy).
 For example, Parish and McLaren (1982) provide an analytical treatment and show neither subsidy dominates the other, and Aldy et al. (2019) empirically find that an output subsidy is more cost-effective for promoting wind energy.
 Berndt et al. (2007) and Kremer et al. (2022) examine advance market commitment (AMC) to vaccines in the form of a minimum price to pay per immunized person; this corresponds to a sales subsidy, which is the focus of the AMC literature.
 This stream of economics literature has not examined the effects of subsidies in a setting with risk stemming from demand uncertainty.
 There are relatively few papers that have considered one or more of these interventions under demand risk.
 In the following, we summarize this literature and clarify similarities and differences relative to our work.